 TGbc Editor: change paragraphs 2-3 of this subclause as follows

 If the retransmission policy for a group address is GCR Block Ack, an originator shall not transmit more than the GCR buffer size number of A-MSDUs with RA field set to the GCR concealment address and the DA field of the A-MSDU subframe set to the GCR group address before sending a BlockAckReq frame to one of the STAs that has a GCR block ack agreement for this group address.
 The RA field of the BlockAckReq frame shall be set to the MAC address of the destination STA.
 Upon reception of the BlockAck frame, an originator may send a BlockAckReq frame to another STA that has a block ack agreement for this group address, and this process may be repeated multiple times.
 If the originator has a GCR block ack agreement with one or more of the HE STAs for this group address, the originator may send a GCR MU-BAR Trigger frame to one or more of the HE STAs that are in the awake state.
 Upon reception of the BlockAck frame from one or more HE STAs, the originator may send a GCR MU-BAR Trigger frame to one or more other HE STAs that have a GCR block ack agreement, and this process may be repeated multiple times.
-If the originator and one or more of the HE STAs for this group address indicate support for GCR NDP eedback eport, the originator may send a NFRP Trigger frame to one or more of the HE STAs that are in the awake state.
-Upon reception of the NDP feedback report responses from one or more HE STAs, the originator may send a to one or more other HE STAs that indicate support for GCR NDP eedback eport, and this process may be repeated multiple times.
+If the originator and one or more of the HE STAs have indicated support for GCR NDP feedback report, the originator may send an NFRP Trigger frame for GCR acknowledgment request to one or more of the HE STAs that are in the awake state.
+Upon reception of the NDP feedback report responses from one or more HE STAs, the originator may send a NFRP Trigger frame for GCR acknowledgment request to one or more other HE STAs that have indicated support for GCR NDP feedback report, and this process may be repeated multiple times.

 NOTE—If the originator sends a BlockAckReq frame to a STA with a MAC address that matches the SA in any of the A-MSDUs transmitted during the GCR TXOP, the Block Ack Bitmap subfield does not indicate the MSDUs sourced from this STA.
 This is because the STA will have discarded all group addressed MPDUs transmitted by the AP that have the source address equal to their MAC address (see 10.3.6 (Group addressed MPDU transfer procedure)).

 If a recipient receives a BlockAckReq frame with the GCR Group Address subfield equal to a GCR group address, the recipient shall transmit a BlockAck frame at a delay of SIFS after the BlockAckReq frame.
 The BlockAck frame acknowledges the STA’s reception status of the block of group addressed frames requested by the BlockAckReq frame.
 If an HE STA receives a GCR MU-BAR Trigger frame with the AID12 subfield set to the 12 LSBs of the AID of the HE STA, the HE STA shall include the BlockAck frame in the HE TB PPDU sent in response to the Trigger frame.
 The BlockAck frame acknowledges the HE STA's reception status of the block of group addressed frames requested by the GCR MU-BAR Trigger frame.
-If an HE STA receives a and the conditions defined in 26.5.7.2 (STA behavior) are met, the HE STA NDP feedback report The NDP feedback report the HE STA's reception status of the block of group addressed frames requested by the NFRP Trigger frame.
+If an HE non-AP STA receives a NFRP Trigger frame for GCR acknowledgment request and the conditions defined in 26.5.7.2 (STA behavior) are met, the HE STA should include NDP feedback report information in an HE TB feedback NDP in response to the Trigger frame.
+The NDP feedback report information indicates the HE STA's reception status of the block of group addressed frames requested by the NFRP Trigger frame.